yashwanth2714/Developer-Tools-for-CPQ/README.md

   - Includes popular **dark and light themes** (Monokai, Nord, GitHub Dark Dimmed, Notepad++-like, etc.)
   - Optimized for CPQ developers who spend all day in BML

+- ✅ **Inline Code Quality Validation**
+  - Provides SonarLint-like experience for Oracle CPQ BML language
+  - Detects unused variables and other code quality issues directly in the editor

 - 🖍️ **Syntax highlighting** for `.bml` files (based on Java grammar)

 - 📦 Works in `.bml`, `.txt`, `.c`, `.java` files (so you can draft anywhere)